-All of these communication forms can add colour and life to the presentation of historical information.
+or ask your teacher to provide you with a template.
+All of these communication forms can add colour oxford big ideas humanities and social sciences 9 western australian curriculum and life to the presentation of historical information.

 skilldrill

 Creating an audiovisual presentation